MLanguage/mlang/README.md

     git submodule update --init --recursive

-This will fetch the source code of [Verifisc](https://gitlab.inria.fr/verifisc/verifisc), and the M source code released by the DGFiP.
+This will fetch the M source code released by the DGFiP.

 You can then use `dune build` to build all source files, and other dune commands.